1. Gautama Buddha was born in __________.

 Explanation: Stupas were burial mounds housing Buddha’s relics.

-62. The Sanchi Stupa was originally built by:
+62. The Sanchi Stupa was originally built by__________.

 A) Harshavardhana